nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list task/deadline/event (TDE)
-2. App shows a list of TDE
+2. TaskManager shows a list of TDEs
 3. User requests to delete a specific TDE in the list
-4. App deletes the TDE
+4. TaskManager deletes the TDE <br>
 Use case ends.

 **Extensions**

-2a.
-The TDE list is empty
+>2a.
+The TDE list is empty <br>
+>Use case ends

+>3a.
+The given index is invalid <br>
+3a1.
+TaskManager shows an error message <br>
-> Use case ends
+Use case resumes at step 2

 #### Use case: Add a task/deadline/event
 1. User requests to add task/deadline/event (TDE)
-2.
+2. TaskManager adds TDE and displays result <br>
+Use case ends.

+**Extensions**
+>1a.
+Some or all required parameters are missing <br>
+1a1.
+TaskManager shows an error message <br>
+Use case resumes at step 1

+#### Use case: Edit a task/deadline/event
+1. User requests to list task/deadline/event (TDE)
+2. TaskManager shows a list of TDEs
+3. User requests to edit specific details of a specific TDE in the list
+4. TaskManager edits the TDE <br>
 Use case ends.

 ## Appendix C : Non Functional Requirements